Rapid response system

-A rapid response system (RRS) is a tool implemented in hospitals designed to identify and respond to patients with early signs of clinical deterioration on non-intensive care units with the goal of preventing respiratory or cardiac arrest.
-A RRS consists of two clinical components (afferent and efferent) and two organizational components (process improvement and administrative).
+A rapid response system (RRS) is a system implemented in many hospitals designed to identify and respond to patients with early signs of clinical deterioration on non-intensive care units with the goal of preventing respiratory or cardiac arrest.
+A rapid response system consists of two clinical components, an afferent component, an efferent component, and two organizational components – process improvement and administrative.

-Components
+The afferent component consists of identifying the input early warning signs that alert a response from the efferent component, the rapid response team.
+Rapid response teams are those specific to the US, the equivalent in the UK are called critical care outreach teams, and in Australia are known as medical emergency teams, though the term rapid response teams is often used as a generic term.
+In the rapid response system of a hospital's pediatric wards a prequel to the rapid response team known as a rover team is sometimes used that continuously monitors the children in its care.

-Afferent Component
+Triggers

-The afferent component, also known as the track-and-trigger system, uses standardized tools to track early signs of reversible clinical deterioration and trigger a call to the efferent component.
+The afferent component, or identification limb, also known as the track-and-trigger system, uses standardized tools to track early signs of reversible clinical deterioration and trigger a call to, and response from the efferent component, or response limb.
 Examples of afferent tools include single-parameter calling criteria and multi-parameter early warning scores.
-These tools can predict clinical deterioration based upon the patient’s trait (e.g. has epilepsy) and detect deterioration through the patient’s state (e.g. high respiratory rate).
+These tools can predict clinical deterioration based upon the patient’s medical condition, and detect deterioration through the patient’s state such as a high respiratory rate.
 Single-parameter calling criteria require that only one criterion be met before activating the efferent component.
 Criteria may be based on vital signs, diagnoses, events, subjective observations, or concerns of the patient.
 Multi-parameter tools are more complex in that they combine several parameters into a single early warning score (EWS).